 Although maybe not internationally as famous as Kyoto or Tokyo, Setouchi is a wonder to discover.
 It is well renowned among Japanese for its Moderate Climate, Sandy Beaches, and well-preserved Cultural Heritages.

 You probably never heard about Setouchi, right?
 It is normal since after all this is not the first place we are talking about when we think of Japan.
 And yet, this region is based around the Seto Inland Sea and counts more than 700 minuscule islands.
 It is surrounded by three of the four main Japanese islands: Honshu, Kyushu, and Shikoku.
-Hence, we can say without exaggerating that this is the centre of the Japan archipelago.
+Hence, we can say without exaggerating that this is the center of the Japan archipelago.
 There are no less than 35 million peoples living on these coasts, within seven prefectures, each having a lot of potential and treasures to unveil.
 Here is a glimpse of what you can discover in Setouchi Region.

 Nature is rich all over this area and changes with the prefectures.
 Yet, the weather is generally warm everywhere throughout the year.
 Imagine azure blue colored sea and sky with nearby olive trees growing abundantly between them.
 Does it remind you of the Mediterranean coast?
-It is, in fact, its actual nickname so you can expect a lot from.
+It is, in fact, its actual nickname so you can expect a lot from it.
 In addition, Setouchi can be accessed easily since it includes several major cities equipped with an airport such as Osaka, Fukuoka or Hiroshima.
 You don’t even need to pass by Tokyo to come and here is a glimpse of what awaits you in this wonderful part of Japan.

 Naoshima, Insular Paradise for Art

 A must to see for all art lovers.
 Located right in front of Okayama city, this small island is a marvel for the eyes.
 It is all thanks to the initiative of one man in particular, Soichiro Fukutake.
 This is him who started building ties between Naoshima and art at the beginning of the 1980s.